 A Warning About Cover Charges

 Bars and discotecas in Ecuador handle cover charges in different ways.
 To save you money and possible arguments with bar staff, it's best to be aware before you go.

 The possibilities include:

-1. Paying a cover charge, and buying individual drinks in the discoteca.
+1. Paying a cover charge and buying individual drinks in the discoteca.
 This is the Western way of doing things.

 Some discotecas will issue you a debit card when you enter.
 This is then presented to the bar staff instead of paying with cash.

-Early in the night (before 11 PM), everyone will be drinking and talking within their social groups.
+Early in the night (before 11 PM), everyone will drink and talk within their social groups.

 As more alcohol is consumed, more and more people start getting up to dance.
-If you get to a club early, don't be surprised if you just see everyone sitting around.
+If you get to a club early, don't be surprised if you see everyone sitting around.
 Give it time.

-As a result of the group dynamic, it can be hard for travelers to meet Ecuadorians at bars and clubs.
+As a result of the group dynamic, it can be challenging for travelers to meet Ecuadorians at bars and clubs.